rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 - [Everything cURL](https://everything.curl.dev/index.html)
 - [What is cURL and how does it relate to APIs?](https://developer.ibm.com/articles/what-is-curl-command/)

-_Sources_
+**Sources**:

-- _Module 3, Lesson 3, "Introduction to json-server, cURL, and Postman"_
+- UW API Docs - Module 3, Lesson 3, "Introduction to json-server, cURL, and Postman"
-- _Module 5, Lesson 3, "API Test and Documentation Tools"_
+- UW API Docs - Module 5, Lesson 3, "API Test and Documentation Tools"

+---

 ## dev branch